ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 JWT user tokens

-To authenticate with a specific user you need to supply a JWT token containing the preferred_username field with the username.
+To authenticate with a specific user account, you need to supply a JWT token containing the preferred_username field with the username.
 You can either let ArangoDB generate this token for you via an API call or you can generate it yourself (only if you know the JWT secret).

 /_open/auth

-… containing username and password JSON-encoded like so:
+The request body needs to contain the username and password JSON-encoded like so:

 {